 - Provide a stimulating intellectual and social environment for members

 San Francisco Regional Mensa is one of the largest and most active groups in Mensa.
 It has some 2,000 members and offers more than 60 events every month.
 These range from meetings to guest speakers to parties.
 Have a look at our Current Events.

 Members can also attend regional and national gatherings providing further opportunities to meet other Mensans.
-The San Francisco group holds a Regional Gathering every Thanksgiving weekend that attracts some 150 Mensans from the Bay Area and from around the country.
+The San Francisco group holds a Regional Gathering every November that attracts some 150 Mensans from the Bay Area and from around the country.

 We also offer a yearly Colloquium, a forum for any interested Mensan to explore, debate, evaluate and offer judgment on a major issue of long-range importance to society.

 In celebration of Mensa's 60th anniversary, 2300 Mensans and guests attended the World Gathering 2006 at the Walt Disney World Resort in Florida.

 The US Annual Gathering is held on the July 4 weekend every year, with different Mensa chapters vying for the honor of hosting the AG each year.